pytorch/audio/docs/source/supported_features.rst

 .. devices:: CUDA

-TorchAudio APIs that support CUDA can perform the computation on CUDA devices.
+TorchAudio APIs that support CUDA can perform their computation on CUDA devices.

 In case of functions, move the tensor arguments to CUDA device before passing them to a function.

-For example
+For example:

 .. code:: python